EDIFACT, CSV & XML

 The EDIFACT grammar consists of message descriptions, that is, messages that contain instructions on how to present the information of a particular transaction document when they are electronically transmitted into a message, also referred to as the file or portion of a file that contains details of the transaction message to the description of the illustrated form.
 Thus, one file to be transferred may contain multiple messages or may have only one message, the message can therefore be an order, an invoice, or, for example, a shipping bill.

 Sending POR’s from customer to supplier using EDI standards.

-Transaction data can be imported and exported out of Exchequer automatically.
+Transaction data can be imported and exported out of Advanced Exchequer automatically.

 Exported data can be converted into an EDIFACT compliant document based on the customers’ requirement.

 Imported EDIFACT documents can have additional logic applied to them, to the customer’s needs.